ebsaral/pv-docker/README.md

 ### Consumer Service

 When the messages get pushed to RabbitMQ, another consumer app listens to the queue and writes the collected data into Redis.
+The reason I am writing data to redis is to handle the csv operations in bulk later. **Writing the redis was an optional structure decision.
+It'not necessarry.**

 Check the container `consumer`

 ### RabbitMQ Service